 There are a ton of bits and pieces of information out there and it’s kind of hard to know where to start.

-That’s one of the reasons why I’ve put this 2 part blogging for profit guide.
+That’s one of the reasons why I’ve put this 2 part ‘How To Start A Lifestyle Blog’ guide together.

-Well, here is a Table Of Contents to get you started.
+Here is a Table Of Contents to get you started:

 It doesn’t matter if you are a veteran blogger or you are just getting started for the very first time, there are plenty of takeaways in this guide that can help you on your own blog journey.

 Why a lifestyle blog?

-A lifestyle blog is awesome because you can write about almost anything you can think of (that falls under your general lifestyle category).
+A lifestyle blog is great because you can write about almost anything you can think of (that falls under your general lifestyle category).

 This way you won’t work yourself into a box, you have more options, and you don’t run out of things to blog about while making money in the process.